 We all love working with Byron

 Byron started working in the residential sector on the 1st June 2017.
-Currently a Support Worker at Lime Grove, which is linked to The Grange he was recently nominated by his Service Manager with the whole teams backing for his outstanding work for the Newcomer Award in the Learning Disability and Autism Awards.
+A Support Worker at The Grange, he was recently nominated by his Service Manager with the whole teams backing for his outstanding work for the Newcomer Award in the Learning Disability and Autism Awards.

 Whilst Byron didn’t make the shortlist this time around we are incredibly proud of him and hope his story inspires others to think about a career in social care supporting people with learning disability and complex needs.
 Here Chris Charles, Deputy Manager, The Grange shares why Byron is deserving of recognition:

 “Byron works in an instinctively person-centred way getting to know supported individuals and looks for activities to suit them.
 His passion means, he also does a lot of this in his own time, taking into the service leaflets and ideas he has found on the internet.